-Figure 4 shows the proportion of participants who reported they were "somewhat" or "each of the programs reduced a lot" fearful of falling.
+Figure 4 shows the proportion of participants who reported "Somewhat" or "A Lot" as a self-related fear of falling.
 As mentioned earlier, the fear of falling can lead to restricted physical and social activity.
 Therefore, reducing falls can lead to a higher quality of life.